Twixes/somsiad/README.md

 * A Discord bot token.
 In order to obtain it create an app in the Discord Developer Portal and add a bot to it:
 https://discordapp.com/developers/applications/me

-* *optionally* A Google API key with YouTube Data API support (if you want YouTube video search):
+* A Google API key with YouTube Data API support:
 https://console.developers.google.com/apis/dashboard

 * The following packages: